Research Skills and Design for Conservation Science

 You want to realign your skills to take advantage of research or employment opportunities emerging in conservation and biodiversity protection

-Our MSc Wildlife Conservation postgraduate degree course comprises eight carefully-designed modules, plus one research-based dissertation project.
+Our MSc Wildlife Conservation postgraduate degree course comprises seven carefully-designed modules, plus one research-based dissertation project.

 We've designed the course to equip you with the skills a wildlife conservation biologist will need to make an impact.
 During your studies, you will gain both theoretical knowledge and practical experience.
 Field trips form an important part of your learning experience, and you will also have opportunities to engage with research and projects led by our Ecosystems and Environment Research Centre.